JoshDSommer/nativescript-parallax/Readme.md

 If the inner content of ``<parallax:Content>`` isn't long enough to cause the page to scroll.
 If not it will not show the Parallax effect.

+As of version 1.1.0 the bounce/overscroll effect is disable by default to turn it back on set `bounce=true` on the ParallaxView element.
 ###Plugin Development Work Flow.

 * Clone repository to your machine.